Tyne Rafaeli

 Tyne Rafaeli is a British-American director based in New York.

 She was nominated for the Drama League and Drama Desk awards.
 Her credits include Becoming Eve, Usual Girls, I Was Most Alive With You, In a Word, and the Pulitzer Prize Finalist, Selling Kabul.
+She spent much of her early career working with Bartlett Sher including working on The Bridges of Madison County and Fiddler on the Roof.

+Rafaeli grew up in London and went to graduate school at Columbia University.
+Her father grew up in Tel Aviv and her mother in New York.